-For the Lord God is a sun and shield: the Lord will give grace and glory: no good thing will he withhold from them that walk uprightly.
+For the LORD God is a sun and shield; the LORD will give grace and glory; no good thing will He withhold from those who walk uprightly.
 (Psalms 84:11)

 We learn to live by every word that comes from the mouth of God.
 We have given our all to Him and so all He is and possesses belong to us.
 We trust Him to give us what we need, in every area of life, when we need it.
 Then we are abiding in perfect love, joy, and peace.
 Then we are dwelling in the secret place of the Most High.
 Then we are living in the rest of God.

 “Because you have kept [guarded] My command to persevere, I also will keep [guard] you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth.
 (Revelation 3:10)

 The Christian people are at a crossroads.
 God has given many gifts and graces to His people in our day.
 Now, what are we to do with them?